ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 9. Press **Play** and see if our trigger is working properly.

     Perfect!
-When the player presses <kbd>F</kbd> to interact with the trigger, our switch rotates up!
+When the player presses ++F++ to interact with the trigger, our switch rotates up!

 10. Let's speed up the switch's rotation animation now that we have the rotation and trigger working.
 Change the `2` in the `RotateTo()` statement to `0.5`.
 Now the switch will complete its rotation in 0.5 seconds.